Palks-Studio/palks-studio-website/README.md

 - a lightweight server-side digital storefront
 - an autonomous PDF invoicing system
 - and secure token-based delivery of downloadable files
+- a local bilingual FR / EN assistant with a JSON knowledge base and deterministic responses

 The system operates without a CMS, without a database, and without unnecessary SaaS dependencies,
 relying solely on flat files (JSON/CSV) and minimalist PHP scripts.